Dreaming381/Latios-Framework-Documentation/Core/Blackboard Entities.md

 ## SceneBlackboardTag and WorldBlackboardTag

-Every world maintains two global entities.
+Every world maintains two blackboard entities.

 -   The `sceneBlackboardEntity` has the `SceneBlackboardTag` component attached.
 -   The `worldBlackboardEntity` has the `WorldBlackboardTag` component attached.